 Gilbert Street has been the heart of our village for 120 years and I cant help but wonder if our founding fathers ever thought the village would grow as it has, or that the centre of our town would come under such pressure.
 Some of our good people are fighting to stop a five-story height limit in Gilbert Street.
 The very thought of that would have people like Col Price, old Felix Rosser and James Follet turning in their graves.

-Gilbert street was first laid out in the late 1800’s with the first lot of land being sold in 1894 The first map shows the town centre then called Township of Puebla, and Gilbert St with 20 allotments that ran from Pride Street at the western end, opening to the sea in the east.
+Gilbert street was first laid out in the late 1800’s with the first lot of land being sold in 1894 The first map shows the town centre then called Township of Puebla, and Gilbert St with 20 allotments that ran from Pearl Street at the western end, opening to the sea in the east.
 Gilbert Street was set as being one chain wide.
 Mrs Miller was a very early buyer but little is known about her.

 Gilbert Street is named for F E Gilbert who was an assistant surveyor and cartographer to Mr A J Skene in the Geelong District.
 This team surveyed more than 120,000 acres of land around Geelong their jobs included marking roads and lines for the electric telegraph, setting aside reserves and areas for public purposes, mineral surveys, they did municipal and engineering surveys as early as 1858.
 F E Gilbert’s name appears on most of the maps of the parishes around the district including the Bellarine peninsula.
 Gilbert did much of the surveying work in early Torquay and created the first maps of the area so it seems a pretty fair thing that the little main street is named after him.
 F E Gilbert was also an early purchaser of land in town and clearly had an eye for a good bargain as he is shown as owning the blocks on the esplanade from Anderson Street to about where Moby’s is today.
 And he had a block on the corner of Esplanade and Bell Street for good measure.
 I wonder how he would feel knowing the blocks would bring in a million dollars today.